aireilly/openshift-mkdocs/docs/scalability_and_performance/node-observability-operator.md

     For more information about the support scope of Red Hat Technology Preview features, see <https://access.redhat.com/support/offerings/techpreview/>.

-## Workflow of the Node Observability Operator
+## Workflow of the Node Observability Operator {#workflow-node-observability-operator_node-observability-operator}

 The following workflow outlines on how to query the profiling data using the Node Observability Operator: